alepoptosis/alepoptosis.github.io/index.md

 ---
-layout: template
+layout: default
-title: alepoptosis
+title: a.v. writes
-sub_title: Personal Website
 ---

 {% for post in site.posts %}